robinluodh/CDCF2022/README.md

 [II]:cdcf.m + vot.m + other functions
 ### tips
-1.This demo entry support both gpu and cpu mode, which can be swithed in demo.m.
-But make sure that you have compiled the corresponding Matconvnet support, this matters.
+1.This demo entry supports both gpu and cpu mode, which can be swithed in demo.m.
+But make sure that you have compiled the corresponding Matconvnet support, which matters.

 2.All functions are given, just copy it into a new folder.